o3de/o3de.org/content/docs/userguide/cinematics/track-view/nodes-environment.md

 ---
-description: ' Use the Environment node in &ALY;''s &trackview-editor; to set the sun''s longitude and latitude in a scene. '
+description: ' Use the Environment node in Lumberyard''s <guilabel>Track View</guilabel> editor to set the sun''s longitude and latitude in a scene. '
 title: Environment Node
 ---